nanocosmos/docs/docs/nanoplayer/nanoplayer_feature_customization.md

 }
 ```

-Changing the default value to `"default"`, resolves in a switch from a tiny hand to an arrow while hovering over a clickable element.
+Changing the default value to `"default"`, resolves in a switch from the pointing finger to an arrow while hovering over a clickable element.

 ### Poster

 Poster images, which are displayed while the video element is loading, are supported and can be added in the `config.style.poster`.
-The string has to be a relative or absolute path to a valid image source like “./assets/poster.png” or image URL.
+The string has to be a relative or absolute path to a valid image source like `"./assets/poster.png"` or image URL.

 #### Example